tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/idp-federation.md

   * [openDesk IdP](#opendesk-idp)
 <!-- TOC -->

-Most organizations already have an Identity and Access Management (IAM) system with an identity provider (IdP) for single sign-on to internal or external web applications.
+Most organizations already have an Identity and Access Management (IAM) system with an identity provider (IdP) for single sign-on (SSO) to internal or external web applications.

-This document shows how to configure your organization's IdP and the openDesk IdP to support account federation with openDesk single sign-on based on your organization's login.
+This document explains how to configure your organization's IdP and the openDesk IdP to support account federation with openDesk SSO based on your organization's login.

 # References

-We would like to list successful IdP federation scenarios, so we are also happy about input from the community:
+We would like to list successful IdP federation scenarios:

 | External IdP                                                        | openDesk versions tested |
 |---------------------------------------------------------------------|--------------------------|
 | [EU Login](https://webgate.ec.europa.eu/cas/userdata/myAccount.cgi) | v0.9.0, v1.2.0           |
 | [ProConnect](https://www.proconnect.gouv.fr/)                       | v0.9.0                   |

+>If you have successfully federated using another External IdP, please let us know so we can update the list above.

 # Prerequisites